No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

 \subsubsection{AI-internal: Constructive Entitlement and Model-Claims}

-At the AI-internal level, a construction is any procedure that, given an input and an accuracy parameter, yields controlled approximations of relevant quantities.
-Examples include interval bounds for model evaluations, Lipschitz-based bounds, and certified ranges obtained through abstract interpretation.
-A proof at this level consists of a verifier-checkable demonstration that such a procedure has the necessary properties, including soundness, correctness, and convergence.
-Numerical claims are thereby anchored in checkable calculations and finite witnesses rather than being treated as opaque outputs.
-To make this internal dimension explicit, let $\psi$ range over model-claims, understood as claims about the system's own internal computations and guarantees.
-I write:
+At the AI-internal level, I use \textit{construction} for a procedure that produces an exhibitable and checkable witness for a model-claim under the declared regime.
+Such procedures may produce interval bounds for model evaluations, Lipschitz-based bounds, or certified ranges obtained through abstract interpretation.
+A certification artifact at this level is a verifier-checkable object establishing the relevant properties of the procedure, including soundness, correctness, or convergence, under the internal regime $\langle R,t_{\mathrm{int}}\rangle$.